 More details on the innovative building blocks of private 5G networks (such as edge computing, industrial application, radio network and core network) are available in the initial specification deliverable (D4.13).
 WP4 continuously feeds the integrated testbed reported in this deliverable with advanced components.
 Moreover, while planning the E2E trial, we are considering the outcomes of WP3 concerning the channel models derived from the measurement campaign carried out within WP3.
-We are also building on the methodologies studied in WP3 to provide an efficient management of radio and MEC resources.
+We are also building on the methodologies studied in WP3 to provide an efficient management of radio and Multi-access Edge Computing (MEC) resources.

-This document:
+This document will:

-- Describes in detail the architectural components4 and system implementation aspects that characterize 5G CONNI's testbeds. - Focuses on interoperability aspects and details the steps through which we are building our unified intercontinental testbed by connecting the involved EU and TW facilities. - Provides a description of each partner's technological contributions to the testbeds, from both a hardware and a software point of view. - Reports on the system integration phases and the initial testing tools.
+- Describe in detail the architectural components and system implementation aspects that characterize 5G CONNI's testbeds. - Focus on interoperability aspects and detail the steps through which we are building our unified intercontinental testbed by connecting the involved European (EU) and Taiwanese (TW) facilities. - Provide a description of each partner's technological contributions to the testbeds, from both a hardware and a software point of view. - Report on the system integration phases and the initial testing tools.